Garlicky Balsamic Maple Marinated Tempeh

 This post may contain affiliate links.
 Read my full disclosure here.

 Ever wonder what tempeh is and how to transform this simple plant protein into a mouthwatering meal?
-I’ll teach you how to make the most delicious marinated tempeh.
+This garlicky balsamic maple marinated tempeh is ultra flavorful, easy to make and perfect in rice bowls, sandwiches or salads.

 What is tempeh?